 Modern slavery and human trafficking statement

 If you need this policy in a different language, another format or any help reading this document, then please get in touch with the HR department.

 As part of the healthcare sector, Ascenti recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-Ascenti is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that those in its supply chains, and contractors, are free from slavery and human trafficking and comply with our values.
+Ascenti is absolutely committed to preventing slavery and human trafficking in its corporate activities, and ensuring that those in its supply chains, and contractors, are free from slavery and human trafficking and comply with our values.

 Organisational structure and supply chains

 Ascenti is a provider of rehabilitation services providing services to insurers, employers, the NHS, personal injury and private patients, nationwide.
 Ascenti includes the organisation File Dynamics Limited, which provides support functions to the business.
 Ascenti’s head office is in Fareham but operates from numerous sites across the UK; in England, Scotland and Wales.

 Ascenti’s supply chain mainly comprises physiotherapy and treatment providers instructed to provide physiotherapy and related services.
 Our supply chain also comprises suppliers as expected in the running of offices and physiotherapy and assessment clinics; including facilities services, recruitment agencies, training and equipment providers.